 Cold Start Conditions

-At startup in cold environments, hydraulic fluid viscosity increases and O-ring modulus rises.
+At startup in cold environments, hydraulic fluid viscosity increases and O-ring modulus rises (Shore A may increase by 10–20 points below −20°C).
 A stiff O-ring may not conform to surface imperfections, causing leakage until the system warms up.
 Solutions include:

 High-Temperature Operation

-Continuous operation above 90°C accelerates NBR oxidation and compression set.
-Fluid oxidation also increases acidity, which attacks the elastomer.
-Indicators that the O-ring material is under-rated for temperature include:
+Continuous operation above +90°C accelerates NBR oxidation and compression set.
+Fluid oxidation also increases acidity (acid number rises), which attacks the elastomer through chemical degradation.
+Indicators that the O-ring material is under-rated for temperature:

 - Loss of elastic recovery (compression set >50%)